open-socialism/open-socialism-site/open-socialism/arguments/what-motivates-people.md

 ## The evolved group biological urge

-All our ancenstors have also predominatenly belonged to groups that have survived.
+All our ancestors have also predominantly belonged to groups that have survived.

 Groups with individuals which can fight and sacrifice themselves even without passing on their DNA are stronger than groups with members that cannot sacrifice their chance to reproduce.